Porges/ways-to-play/src/games/pigeon-lottery/index.md

 here; it doesn’t begin to appear in the newspaper until the early 1920s.
 Even as late as 1924 it is described as a “new gambling game”.[@NewGamblingGame1924]

-Another example: although Fan-Tan is in several stories in Thomas Burke’s 1917 collection @LimehouseNights — set in Limehouse, London’s main Chinese community at the time — Pak-a-pu is not, but it does make an appearance in his 1938 short story “The Yellow Box”.
+More evidence for this is that, although Fan-Tan is a feature of several stories in Thomas Burke’s 1917 collection @LimehouseNights — set in Limehouse, London’s main Chinese community at the time — Pak-a-pu is not, but it does make an appearance in his short story “The Yellow Box” which was first published in 1938.

 ### In South Africa